duderstadt-lab/mars-docs/examples/fret.md

 \end{equation}$$

 #### <a name="9"></a> Plotting & Data Exploration in Python
 To explore the data, open [this script]() and copy the code to the scatterplot widget in the Rover dashboard.
 Run in 'Python' and obtain a scatterplot similar to the one below.
 In this plot the grey points refer to molecules in the 'FRET' archive, blue points to molecules in the 'DO' archive and red points to molecules in the 'AO' archive.
+To find the ensemble averages E and S for the population, please open [this Jupyter notebook] to perform the Gaussian fit.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/img13.png' width='450'></div>

+The data analysis as presented so far can be repeated for the other videos corresponding to this dataset to increase the number of data points.
+Next to that, a comparison can be made between the two different molecules (lo and mid) for which data is available in the repository.

+#### <a name="10"></a> Conclusion: Global Analysis Outcomes and Comparisons to Literature

 ---